digital-asset/docs.daml.com/docs/2.10.0/docs/canton/usermanual/troubleshooting_guide.rst

     [..]
 DEBUG io.grpc.netty.NettyServerHandler - [id: 0x73e32666, L:/127.0.0.1:10002 - R:/127.0.0.1:57924] INBOUND PING: ack=true bytes=57005

-Finally, you will also see the typical GO_AWAY messages that the clients and the servers exchange when they disconnect in an organized manner.
+Finally, you can see the typical GO_AWAY messages that the clients and the servers exchange when they disconnect in an organized manner.

 .. code-block:: none